Mike Duncan (podcaster)

-Michael William Duncan is an American political history podcaster and author.
-A self-described "complete history geek", his love for history grew from an interest in ancient civilizations as a child, with a particular affinity for Roman history.
+Michael William Duncan (born February 14, 1980) is an American political history podcaster and author.
 After not finding any Roman history podcasts in 2007, Duncan began The History of Rome, a narrative podcast chronicling events from the founding of Rome until the collapse of the Western Roman Empire.
 The podcast concluded in 2012.
 A year later he began Revolutions, which ran for ten seasons over the course of nine years, covering the American, French, and Russian revolutions, among others.
-The series' main narrative ended in July 2022.
+The series' second phase ended in July 2022 and was followed by a nearly two-year hiatus before the series returned on 22 October 2024 with a fictional account of a prospective Martian Revolution.
+On 16 December 2024, Duncan announced that he was continuing work on the Revolutions podcast, declaring that the Martian Revolution season would be the "intermission" of the podcast and that he would return to telling the stories of real revolutions afterwards.

-In addition to podcasting, Duncan is the author of two historical books.
-In 2017, Duncan wrote The Storm Before the Storm, which was well reviewed and appeared on The New York Times Best Seller List.
-His most recent work, 2021's Hero of Two Worlds: The Marquis de Lafayette in the Age of Revolution, received similar praise, earning its own spot on the New York Times Best Seller's.
+In addition to podcasting, Duncan is the author of two history books.
+In 2017, Duncan wrote The Storm Before the Storm, which was well reviewed and appeared on The New York Times Best Seller list.
+His most recent work, 2021's Hero of Two Worlds: The Marquis de Lafayette in the Age of Revolution, received similar praise, earning its own spot as a New York Times Best Seller.

 Personal life

 Duncan was born in Redmond, Washington, and attended Western Washington University, attaining a degree in political science with a minor in philosophy.
 He is an avid fan of the Seattle Mariners baseball team.

 Before starting the History of Rome, he worked as a fishmonger; he was in the fish trade most of the time he was recording the podcast.
+During the recording of Revolutions, Duncan lived in Madison, Wisconsin.
 Duncan also occasionally creates political comic strips in collaboration with illustrator Jason Novak.

 In 2018 Duncan relocated to Paris, France in order to do research for his 2021 book Hero Of Two Worlds, a biography on the Marquis de Lafayette.
-In April 2021, with Duncan's work on the book completed, he and his family returned to the United States.
+In April 2021, with Duncan's work on the book completed, he returned to the United States.

-During the course of The History of Rome, Duncan married and made a special The History of Rome episode on Roman wedding customs in celebration.
-Duncan and his wife have two children.